SpivEgin/devenv/source/django-jet/CONTRIBUTING.rst

 * Must be appropriately licensed (see requirements_)

-If your contribution lacks any of these things, they will have to be added by a core contributor before being merged into The Legion Market JET proper, which may take time to get to.
+If your contribution lacks any of these things, they will have to be added by a core contributor before being merged into TLM JET proper, which may take time to get to.

 Contribution Styles/Javascript/Translations
 -------------------------------------------